dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 ## Git commit

-The "system of record" for the specification is the `spec.md` file and all han
+The "system of record" for the specification is the `spec.md` file and all hand-edits of the specification sho